FocusUsing practice to become (more) competent

 Effects of Practice:

 - Automaticity (Routinization)– owing to extensive Practice, action sequences that are so well learned that no conscious control is needed for expert execution.
-Such action sequences are often considered in two categories:
+(Note: Automaticity is often, but not always, conflated with Habit.
+See below.)
+Automatized action sequences are often considered in two categories:

 - Automatic Performance (Routinized Behavior) – behaviors that have been rehearsed sufficiently to be performed without thinking about them